 When I started the project, I was looking for a file synchronization tool because I was travelling back and forth between two locations and needed my multi-gigabyte data to be in sync on two PCs.
 So conceptually my requirement was simple, but I was not happy with the tools I found: They were mostly overly complex, often slow, and were lacking good error handling.
-After seeing one "unknown error" message too many, I decided this problem should be solved.
+After seeing one "unknown error" message too many, I decided this problem should be solved starting from first principles.
 So, I set out a number of goals that FreeFileSync should strive for:

 - No needless user interface complexity: A good number of options can be avoided by finding a different, smaller set that better suits the task at hand.
 Another big fraction can entirely be avoided by having the software make smart decisions itself whenever it can do so without risk.

 Having an academic background in mathematics, I like to think that good software design is finding the base vectors of the problem domain: If you have too few "vectors" (= program capability), your software doesn't satisfy enough of your users' needs.
 If you have too many, you are bloating the software with redundant options.
 Ideally, just like a good set of base vectors for a vector space, features of a software should be orthogonal, which can be translated as having minimal dependencies between each other while maximally expanding into the problem domain.

 - Having worked professionally mainly in the area of software performance optimization, another goal for FreeFileSync was to have excellent performance.
 In other words, if I were to find a file synchronization tool that was faster than FreeFileSync I would take it as a challenge and not stop until FreeFileSync is at least equally fast.
 Since file synchronization is inherently I/O bound, optimal performance can be defined as the time needed to complete the minimum number of I/O operations for a task, while the CPU time should be so short as to be negligible.